 INSIDE THE DANCER'S STUDIO

 An ongoing free and open to the public series of interviews with 21st Century Dance Practices artists.
-This series of lunchtime talks explores creativity, the craft of choreography, and navigating an artistic career.
+This series of talks explores creativity, the craft of choreography, and navigating an artistic career.

-Our first three seasons of Inside the Dancer's Studio conversations are now available as a podcast!
+Our first four seasons of Inside the Dancer's Studio are available as a podcast!
 Download and listen on all platforms now.